WhatTheyOnn/Mental-Health/README.md

 I also had issues with making the overlay text on the image smaller for the mobile i was unable to do it and i am stil trying to find a way to make it mobile friendly.

-I had issues with the navbar and making it the same gradient all the way through once i added the bootstarp nav button for mobile it moved the whole navbar options
+I had issues with the navbar and making it the same gradient all the way through once i added the bootstarp nav button for mobile it moved the whole navbar options into the top left corner and also created a white box around the text making the navbar look strange showing 2 colours.
+I had to innovate and make the white box a more stronger gradient which made it look like it was popping out, this was totally unintended but i kept it in because mistakes make something unique.

+When the nav bar was moved to the top left, I struggled to move it back. even though i planned for the website heading and the nav options to be seperate in the wireframes i chose to deal with it and focus on other important things.